Nordic-Machine-Intelligence/MedAI-Transparency-in-Medical-Image-Segmentation/README.rst

 Run the code:
 -------------

-You can run the code by Fork and clone this repository.
+You can run the code by forking and clone this repository.
 Then download the datasets and extract them to this cloned repository.
 The folder structrure should look like this:

  | ├── hyperkvasir-starter-code.ipynb